HuyTran0996/Marketplace-/README.md

 # Backend server is deployed on Render with a free account, it may takes about 5 to 10 minutes to awake the server.

-# Login as a user

-You can create your own account, this app is just for learning purpose so you don't have to use a real email to be able to create a account<br>

-If you want to login as a user without signing up, use this info:<br>
-Email: user4@gmail.com<br>
-Password: user4

-# Login as an admin

-Login as an admin, use this info:<br>
-Email: admin@gmail.com<br>
-Password: admin

-## Project Description:

-Our product is a web application that serves as a marketplace for buyers and sellers to connect and engage in transactions.
-The application will offer a range of features and functionalities to facilitate product listing, browsing, and managing transactions between buyers and sellers.

 ## User Stories:

 ##### Buyers (B):